 How to Measure Humidity

 To know how much humidity your bearded dragon tank has, install a hygrometer.
 A hygrometer measures the amount of humidity and water vapour in the atmosphere.

-Hygrometers can be analogue or digital and either are suitable for your bearded dragon house.
+Hygrometers are either analogue or digital.
+Both are suitable for your bearded dragons house.